 the appointment, employment, evaluation of performance, discipline or dismissal of a public employee;

 charges or complaints brought against a public employee by another person or employee, unless the accused public employee requests that the complaints or charges be heard in an open session.
-The employee shall be given at least 24 hours written notice of the closed session.
+The employee shall be given at least 24 hours written notice of the closed session;

-Advice of counsel on pending litigation, as defined by law.
+advice of counsel on pending litigation, or the initiation of litigation, as defined by law;

-Consideration of tort liability claims as part of the District’s membership in any joint powers agency formed for purposes of insurance pooling.
+consideration of tort liability claims as part of the district’s membership in any joint powers agency formed for purposes of insurance pooling;

-Real property transactions.
+real property transactions;

-Threats to public security.
+threats to public security;

-Review of the District’s position regarding labor negotiations and giving instructions to the District’s designated negotiator.
+review of the district’s position regarding labor negotiations and giving instructions to the district’s designated negotiator;

-Discussion of student disciplinary action, with final action taken in public.
+discussion of student disciplinary action, with final action taken in public.

-Conferring of honorary degrees.
+conferring of honorary degrees;

-Consideration of gifts from a donor who wishes to remain anonymous.
+consideration of gifts from a donor who wishes to remain anonymous; and

-To consider its response to a confidential final draft audit report from the Bureau of State Audits.
+to consider its response to a confidential final draft audit report from the Bureau of State Audits.

 The agenda for each regular or special meeting shall contain information regarding whether a closed session will be held and shall identify the topics to be discussed in any closed session in the manner required by law.